Matrix Organizational Structure: Examples & Template

 Every organization is structured in some way, and that structure is determined by its business goals and project objectives.
 The way you structure the functional areas of an organization is going to offer a standard for operating procedures and routines.
 It will also determine what your team members do, and what project management tools are best for the job at hand.

-Matrix organizational structures are often used in project management because they speak to both the product of the project and the function of the management producing it.
+Matrix organizational structures are often used in project management because they speak to both the product of the project and the functional department of the management producing it.
 Let’s take a closer look at this type of organizational structure to determine its pros and cons in project management.

 What Is a Matrix Organizational Structure?

-This two-boss matrix will employ the best of both organizational charts and management styles to strengthen strengths and make up for weaknesses.
-This way, if an organization is working on producing two products or services at the same time, they can organize both and use that duality to their advantage through the matrix organizational structure.
+This two-boss matrix will employ the best of both organizational charts and management styles to achieve business goals through the parallel execution of multiple projects.
+This way, if an organization is working on producing a variety of products or services at the same time, these two managerial roles can work together to coordinate the efforts of cross-functional teams and use that duality to their advantage through the matrix organizational structure.

 Managing multiple projects requires robust project management software.
 ProjectManager has an overview section that includes portfolio roadmaps.
 This Gantt chart view lets you see all the projects in your portfolio on one page to better strategize resource planning.
 Get better organized today by trying our tool for free.